giantswarm/docs/src/content/vintage/use-the-api/kubectl-gs/gitops/add-wc.md

 {{< /tab >}}
 {{< tab id="with-definition" title="Definition" >}}

-When desired to manage cluster definition from GitOps repository, it can be added by the `--base`, `--cluster-release`, and the `--default-apps-release` flags.
+When desired to manage cluster definition from GitOps repository, it can be added by the `--base` and `--release` flags.

 ```nohighlight
 kubectl gs gitops add workload-cluster \